wipeautcrafter/jscolorpicker/DOCUMENTATION.md

   toggleStyle: 'button' | 'input' | 'hidden'

   /**
-   * Container to append the picker to.
-Defaults to document.body
+   * HTML element to append the picker to.
    * Default: null (which implies: document.body)
    */
   container: HTMLElement | null